Cleto Bellucci

 Cleto Bellucci (23 April 1921 – 7 March 2013) was an Italian Prelate of Roman Catholic Church.

 Biography

 Cleto Bellucci was born in Ancona, Italy and ordained a priest on 27 January 1946.
-Bellucci was appointed auxiliary archbishop of the Diocese of Taranto on 15 March 1969 as well as titular bishop of Melzi and ordained bishop on 14 May 1969.
+Bellucci was appointed auxiliary archbishop of the Diocese of Taranto on 15 March 1969, as well as titular bishop of Melzi and ordained bishop on 14 May 1969.
 Bellucci was appointed Coadjutor bishop to the Archdiocese of Fermo on 9 July 1973, and succeeded Norberto Perini after his retirement on 21 June 1976.
 Bellucci retired as archbishop of Fermo on 18 June 1997.
-He died on 7 March 2013 after being rushed to the hospital of Fermo that day from his home.
+He died on 7 March 2013 after being rushed to the hospital in Fermo that day from his home.